 I found several plugins which are able to solve the problem, but with a major limitation; except one.
 Before telling the name of that particular plugin, I would like to elaborate on the major problem that I found while studying on different table plugins for WordPress.

-Two types of comparison tables can be created for the business purpose.
-One is static comparison table, and the other is dynamic.
+Two types of comparison tables can be created for business purpose.
+One is a static comparison table, and the other is dynamic.
 Dynamic comparison tables are more suitable and interactive, which is appropriate for a healthy business environment.
-It allows the users to interact directly with the services they want.
+It allows users to interact directly with the services they want.

-Creating comparison table with Ninja Tables: A step by step guide
+Creating a comparison table with Ninja Tables: A step by step guide

 Now, I will present to you a step-by-step guide of how you can create a responsive interactive comparison table for your business purpose that must be dynamic in type.
 Let’s have a look.